Travels in Scotland Post 12: Haste Ye Back

 Welcome to my series of blog posts Travels in Scotland.
 Whether you're planning a trip, reliving a memory, or relaxing into some armchair traveling...thank you for joining me!
 Here I will show you images & share stories of my one month travels through Scotland.
 I'll cover this beautiful country of mountains, rivers, glens, islands, history, and, of course, fiber and textiles.

-Beginning in Glasgow, where everyone is greeted with a "Hiya," we'll see some some sites while the jet lag wears off.
+Beginning in Glasgow, where everyone is greeted with a "Hiya," we'll see some some sights while the jet lag wears off.
 Bring your waterproofs because you never know when it will rain in Glasgow, but it will.

 The first stop is Mackintosh at the Willow on Sauchiehall Street in central Glasgow.
 Designed by architect Charles Rennie Mackintosh in 1903 for Ms. Cranston, the Tea Rooms were restored and reopened to the public in 2018.
 In addition to a self-guided museum exhibit, guided tours take visitors through the rooms which function as a restaurant and events venue.